nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 8.
 Tbe method then calls the `setSchedule` method in the `ModelManager` with the new edited schedule.
 This sets the specified `Schedule` in the model to be that edited schedule with pending status.

 Step 9.
-Finally, the `UnmarkScheduleCommand` returns the `CommandResult`.
+The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 The following sequence diagram shows how the above steps for unmark schedule operation works: